 My goal (achieved!) was to collect just enough models of Amtrak engines and Superliner passenger cars to put together a two-engine, ten- or eleven-car consist representative of the Coast Starlight as it ran in the mid- to late-2000s when my wife and I rode it several times.
 Unfortunately, no model of the Pacific Parlour car is currently (2016) available.
 However, this precursor of the car was still on the shelf at a couple of hobby shops, so I bought it and a set of decals which reproduced Amtrak's Pacific Parlour Car paint scheme as it existed from about 1997 to 2007 or 2008.
-Note that the current "Phase IVb" paint scheme is different from this "Phase III" scheme that I chose.
+Note that a later "Phase IVb" paint scheme is different from this "Phase III" scheme that I chose.

 The Pacific Parlour Car is the result of my work on the model.
 I consider this a moderate success, not too bad considering that I've done no modeling work like this for over half a century.
 The biggest problem with this car is the mismatch of the "chrome" paint with which I oversprayed the Phase II striping.
-The "stainless" paint that the model came prepainted with is a bit less reflective, so the new paint contrasts with it, especially the bit covering the blue stripe just above the lower windows on the earlier version.
+The "stainless" paint that the model came prepainted with is a bit less reflective, so the new paint contrasts with it, especially the bit covering the blue stripe, just above the lower windows, on the earlier version.
 The lighting that I used to take the photos has exaggerated the difference, but the contrast is noticeable under other conditions, too.
 I may experiment with other "stainless"-colored paints in the future to see if a better match is possible.

 The decals came out better than I'd anticipated.
 They are over-coated with a clear, satin-finish acrylic sealer to protect them.
 I fashioned the smooth "stainless steel" panels under the decals from a sheet of thin PVC simply glued over the old fluted panels on the original car (there is one exception that I left fluted; it should be obvious ...).
 That same "chrome" paint worked very well on those panels, reproducing the shinier appearance of the prototype car nearly to perfection.